-Project Objective(s) 1 Project Objective Indicator(s) Baseline Target Means of Verification Risks and Assumptions Percentage of target population capacitated to inform district- level planning strategies and sustain diversified livelihood options 0 100% Training reports Participants lists Consultations reports • Number of workshops held to collect needs, priorities and knowledge of communities to inform district-level planning 0 45 workshops (three per district) Training reports Participants lists Consultations reports Recommendations reports for district-level planning strategies Sufficient interest and Output 1.2.
-Communities are aware and have capacity to trigger behavioural change to support the uptake of resilience measures Percentage of target population with increased technical capacity to sustain diversified livelihood options Fishers engage in unsustainable fishing practices resulting in ecosystem damage and resource depletion Farmers engage in unsustainable production practices resulting in soil loss and land degradation Harvest and post-harvest losses are high resulting in lost income and food security 100% Training reports Participants lists Post-training surveys engagement from communities to engage in resilient investments and interventions in the three target value chains.
-Women are willing and able to engage in awareness activities and training by scheduling activities in accordance with women's constraints and responsibilities.
-COVID-19 pandemic does not escalate to cause the halting of project field activities.
-National peace and stability continue.
-Extreme weather events such as floods and droughts do not disrupt project activities, including causing migration of Number of training champions trained in selected value chains District-level extension agents coverage results in insufficient provision of support for farmers, fishers and aquaculture producers 180 (of which at least 50 women) Training reports Participants lists Post-training surveys beneficiaries.
+Project Objective(s) 1 Project Objective Indicator(s) Baseline Target Means of Verification Risks and Assumptions Percentage of target population capacitated to inform district- level planning strategies and sustain diversified livelihood options 0 100% Training reports Participants lists Consultations reports Number of workshops held to collect needs, priorities and knowledge of communities to inform district-level planning 0 45 workshops (three per district) Training reports Participants lists Consultations reports Recommendations reports for district-level planning strategies Sufficient interest and Output 1.2.
+Communities are award and have capacity to trigger behavioural change to support the uptake of resilience measures e Percentage of target population with increased technical capacity to sustain diversified livelihood options 0 Fishers engage in unsustainable fishing practices resulting in ecosystem damage and resource depletion Farmers engage in unsustainable production practices resulting in soil loss and land degradation Harvest and post- harvest losses are high resulting in lost income and food security 100% strategiessufficient interest and engagement from commu to engage in resilient investments and intervent in the three target value clWomen are willing and at engage in awareness activ and training by scheduling activities in accordance w women's constraints and responsibilitiesTraining reports Participants lists Post-training surveysCOVID-19 pandemic doe escalate to cause the haltin project field activitiesNational peace and stabili continueNational peace and stabili continue to engage in resilient investments and interventions in the three target value chains Women are willing and able to engage in awareness activities and training by scheduling activities in accordance with women's constraints and responsibilities COVID-19 pandemic does not escalate to cause the halting of project field activities National peace and stability Number of training champions trained in selected value chains 0 District-level extension agents coverage results in insufficient provision of support for farmers, fishers and aquaculture producers 180 (of which at least 50 women) Training reports Participants lists Post-training surveys beneficiaries.